-It's important to state that poor enforcement of the law is responsible for the edge of attack by terrorist group and cells.
-The lack of will from the government count not a It is common knowledge that the passage of the law on terrorism did not aid in the fight. mentioned in this work earlier, only some 13 persons were charged between 2009 and 2017 were prosecuted.
+It's important to state that poor enforcement of the law is responsible for the election of the attack by terrorist group and cells.
+The lack of will from the government could not be explained.
+It is common knowledge that the passage of the law on terrorism did not aid in the fight, as mentioned in this work earlier, only some 13 persons were charged between 2009 and 2017 were prosecuted.
 However, in October 2017, 1669 persons were brought by law enforcement agencies for prosecution.
-This numberalone is a huge problem.
+This number alone is a huge problem.
 The suspected terrorist convicted eventually got the maximum punishment of life, when the T.P.A 2013 makes provision for death penalty yet the courts are passing life sentence.
 This singular acts of the court is encouraging the terrorist.
-If the maximum punishment is put to use i.e. death on the terrorist at will deter some members from participating in terrorist act.
-The unfortunate thing is that most it not all financier of the terrorist act still walk freely as no investigation or arrest and processes The terrorists have caused pains to the nation in general and the families affected in page.
-From the passing of the T.P.A the terrorist activities were expected to be slowed down was escalated.
-Suicide bombs were introduced to the game after coming in to effect of the set police force headquarters, Nigeria Armed Forces Command and Staff College Jaji, UN building Abuja, were all bombed
+If the maximum punishment is put to use i.e. death on the terrorist it will deter some members from participating in terrorist act.
+The unfortunate thing is that most if not all financier of the terrorist act still walk freely as no investigation or arrest and prosecution.
+The terrorists have caused pains to the nation in general and the families affected in particular.
+From the passing of the T.P.A the terrorist activities were expected to be slowed down instead it was escalated.
+Suicide bombs were introduced to the game after coming in to effect of the Act, police force headquarters, Nigeria Armed Forces Command and Staff College Jaji, UN building Abuja, were all bombed